wikimedia-france/Lingua-Libre/README.md

  - Symfony 1.5
  - MySQL 5 , one instance

-## Install
+## Installation & Development

 In order to create a level playing field for development this project uses
 <a href="https://docs.docker.com/engine/installation/">docker</a> &
 <a href="https://docs.docker.com/compose/install/">docker-compose</a>,
 as well as <a href="https://getcomposer.org/">composer</a> for dependency management.

-Run :
+### Install PHP dependencies
 ```
 docker run -it --rm --user $(id -u):$(id -g) -v "$PWD":/app -v ~/.composer:/composer -w /app composer composer install
 ```

-## Development
-Run:
+### Start-up the system

 ```
 export UID && docker-compose up
 ```

+This will keep stay attached to your command line and show you useful debug information.
-The application should now be available in your browser at <a href="http://localhost:8000">http://localhost:8000</a>
+The application should now already be available in your browser at <a href="http://localhost:8000">http://localhost:8000</a>.

+Use a second command line and continue with the following commands to complete installation.

 ### (Re-)Create Database
 ```